dmlc/wormhole/learn/linear/guide/criteo.md

 ## Setup EC2 instance

-Here we give a quick solution which launches wormhole via `ssh`.
-(However, a cluster resource manager such as `Yarn` is much better if sharing the cluster among several users, though it needs a little bit more effects to set it up.)
+Here we give a quick solution based on `NFS` and `mpirun`.
+However, a cluster resource manager such as `Yarn` is much better if the cluster is shared among several users.

 ### Setup the master node

-Create an ubuntu 14.04 instance as the master node.
+Launch an Ubuntu 14.04 instance as the master node, and install `gcc`.

 ```bash
 sudo apt-get update && sudo apt-get install -y build-essential git libcurl4-openssl-dev